 He finished up his tour with a new lease on the possibilities that lay ahead, and at the end of 2016 he signed up with Universal Music Sweden.

-"EDM started getting oversaturated four, five, six years ago, when money became everything," Avicii told Rolling Stone last September, admitting it was hard watching some of his past decisions re-unfolding in his documentary.
+"EDM started getting oversaturated four, five, six years ago, when money became everything," Avicii told Rolling Stone in September 2017, admitting it was hard watching some of his past decisions re-unfolding in his documentary.
 "From that point, I started mentally not wanting to associate myself with EDM.
 Now that I have more time in the studio, I want to learn as much about other genres as possible."

 For instance, he would be happy to work with Madonna again, he said, suggesting that she may not have been pleased with the finished Rebel Heart, which he co-wrote and -produced.